SMSpp-Project/smspp-project/LagrangianDualSolver_Box/README.md

 random generator; all these passing is a good sign that no regressions have been done for the tested modules.

-A makefile is also provided that builds the executable inluding the `LagrangianDualSolver` module, the `BundleSOlver` module and all its dependencies, in particular `MILPSolver`, together of course with the core SMS++ library.
+A makefile is also provided that builds the executable including the `LagrangianDualSolver` module, the `BundleSolver` module and all its dependencies, in particular `MILPSolver`, together of course with the core SMS++ library.